ooni/spec/backends/bk-005-ooni-run-v2.md

     // $settings special variable.
     // In particular the content of the backend_options will be sent to the /api/v1/check-in call nested
     // under the relative test_name.
+    //
+    // Note: this field is currently experimental.
+A future version of the specification
+    // may modify the field name or its semantics if we discover it needs changes.
     "backend_options": {
       "category_codes": "$settings.category_codes"
     },

     // (optional) `bool` indicates if this test should be run as part of autoruns.
 Defaults to true.
+    //
+    // Note: this field is currently experimental.
+A future version of the specification
+    // may modify the field name or its semantics if we discover it needs changes.
     "is_background_run_enabled": true,

     // (optional) `bool` indicates if this test should be run as part of manual runs.
 Defaults to true.
+    //
+    // Note: this field is currently experimental.
+A future version of the specification
+    // may modify the field name or its semantics if we discover it needs changes.
     "is_manual_run_enabled": true,

     "test_name": "web_connectivity"